Aspose/releases.aspose.com/content/en/slides/python-net/release-notes/2025/aspose-slides-for-python-net-25-8-release-notes.md

 #### Added `IBrightnessContrast` interface and its implementation `BrightnessContrast` class

-The `aspose.slides.effects.BrightnessContrast` represents BrightnessContrast effect, which allows you to adjust brightness and contrast.
+The [`BrightnessContrast`](https://reference.aspose.com/slides/python-net/aspose.slides.effects/brightnesscontrast/) represents BrightnessContrast effect, which allows you to adjust brightness and contrast.

-#### Added `IBrightnessContrastEffectiveData` interface and its implementation `BrightnessContrastEffectiveData` class
+#### Added `IBrightnessContrastEffectiveData` interface

-The `aspose.slides.effects.BrightnessContrastEffectiveData` is an immutable object which represents a BrightnessContrast effect.
+The [`IBrightnessContrastEffectiveData`](https://reference.aspose.com/slides/python-net/aspose.slides.effects/ibrightnesscontrasteffectivedata/) is an interface which represents a BrightnessContrast effect.

 #### Added `add_brightness_contrast_effect(brightness, contrast)` method to the `IImageTransformOperationCollection` interface and to its implementation `ImageTransformOperationCollection` class